jpalacio0612/food-truck-api/README.md

 ## Postgres & TypeORM

-Postgres is a database that I have experience with and it adapts well to what I had in mind.
+Postgres is a SQL database that I have experience with and it adapts well to what I had in mind.
 I also decided to use it with TypeORM to use the tools it has to improve the development experience.

 ### Database Design